European-XFEL/Karabo/doc/concepts/broker.rst

 .. note::

-    A final remaning topic must always be enabled for assingment message and command message evaluation, as otherwise the device would not be configurable anymore.
+    A final remaining topic must always be enabled for assignment message and command message evaluation, as otherwise the device would not be configurable anymore.
 Specifically a message blocking reconfiguration to a single remaining topic will not be applied by the device.